seb-dub/wxVirtualDataView/README.md

     guarded using #if ... #endif, and will not break anything if not present

 BUGS:
+	- not really bugs, but many performances improvement to do

 TODO List:
+	- performance : sorting a big tree is slow.
+This is not the sorting which is slow, but mainly the the scrolling.
+Caching alleviates the problem, but does not solve it
+	- performance : filtering UI.
+The filtering itselfs is fast enough, but the UI is not responsive when the amount of items is large (> 1000000)
+	- compatibility layer: implement the column interface for wxDataViewColumn.
+Maybe store a duplicate object to allow having both wxDVC columns & wxVirtualDVC columns

 Add a CMake makefile